mattroumaya/TrumpCorruption/README.md

-A list of unexplained charges billed to the Secret Service by Trump Org in 2017/early 2018, as documented by @Fahrenthold
+A list of unexplained charges billed to the Secret Service by Trump Org in 2017/early 2018, as documented by @Fahrenthold on Twitter.